chenjiandongx/ginprom/README.md

 	// 1).
 I don't want to record the 404 status request.
 That's easy for it.
 	// ginprom.PromMiddleware(&ginprom.PromOpts{ExcludeRegexStatus: "404"})
 	//
 	// 2).
-And I wish to ignore endpoints which are starting with `/prefix`.
+And I wish to ignore endpoints started with `/prefix`.
 	// ginprom.PromMiddleware(&ginprom.PromOpts{ExcludeRegexEndpoint: "^/prefix"})
 	r.Use(ginprom.PromMiddleware(nil))